Article Metadata

 Figure 4

-New document templates: Issue XML, Literatum JATS article, Literatum JATS 1.1 article (added to the framework 2018-10-08) and submission manifest
+New document templates: Issue XML, Literatum JATS article 1 and 1.1, and submission manifest

 If you create a new article with the Literatum_JATS_article template, you will notice the <?xml-model …?> processing instruction right below the XML declaration (Figure 5).
 This will force the Schematron to be applied.
 However, this should not be necessary any more because proper document associations seem to be in place & take care of automatic validation.
 Press Shift-Ctrl-v or the validation button to get a list of validation messages.
 If you see the messages doubled, remove the xml-model line.
 Please note that the article template does not pass all Schematron tests.
 It need to be completed according to the validation messages.